 The University is the employer of choice in the region and a leading employer in the state.
 Local interest in working at the University is high.
 The University's current minimum hiring rate is $11.53 an hour, $4.28 more per hour than the federal minimum wage.
-The actual current minimum starting pay for an entry-level employee including the average level of health benefits is $17.87 an hour.
-As a result of the economic downturn, the state has frozen salary increases since December 2007.
-During this period, the University has demonstrated its commitment to U.Va.’s lowest paid employees by funding two increases to the minimum hiring rate, increasing it from $10.14 in 2007 to its current rate of $11.30, and from $11.30 to $11.53 in 2013, and then to $11.76 in 2015.
+The actual current minimum starting pay for an entry-level employee including the average level of health benefits is $19.59 an hour.
+Since December 2007, the University has demonstrated its commitment to U.Va.’s lowest paid employees by funding three increases to the minimum hiring rate, increasing it from $10.14 in 2007 to its current rate of $11.30, and from $11.30 to $11.53 in 2013, and then to $11.76 in 2015.

 Market analyses of all public colleges and universities in Virginia indicate that the University's minimum hiring rate is set at the second highest in the Commonwealth of Virginia.
 Only George Mason University in northern Virginia offers a higher minimum hiring rate.

 The fringe benefit rate for fiscal year 2014-15 is 36.5 percent for full-time salaried staff.
 If all benefits are included, the current minimum starting pay ranges from $20.38 an hour to $24.62 per hour, depending upon the health plan chosen.
 Those benefits are outlined in more detail on the salary snapshot on these pages.